 “The President’s Society consists of top TFAS leaders, supporters and volunteers who have made our programs possible over the past 50 years,” TFAS says.
 “It is not one of our designated giving clubs.”

 Alleged financial improprieties aside, Common Cause also raised concerns about the venue, as the Trump International features prominently in three lawsuits concerning the scope of the Constitution’s emoluments clause.
-Several left-leaning watchdogs allege the president’s continued ownership of Trump-branded companies and properties, including the Trump International on Pennsylvania Ave. in Washington, D.C., violates anti-corruption provisions in the Constitution.
+Several left-leaning watchdogs allege the president’s continued ownership of Trump-branded companies and properties, including the hotel at issue here, violates anti-corruption provisions in the Constitution.
 As these cases may reach the high court, Common Cause argues his appearance at a Trump property is inappropriate.

 “The Trump Hotel is the subject of at least three federal lawsuits alleging violations of the emoluments clause—cases that you may hear,” the letter says.
 “Moreover, the Trump Hotel is closely tied to the president’s re-election campaign and other partisan political causes, including fundraisers that involve payments to the president’s companies from which he has refused to divest.”